asc-csa/Scisat-App/data_cleaning/README.md

 ## When to run this script?

 This script shall be run each time a new version of SCISAT data is released.

+## Navigation and files

+ - [DataConverter.py](DataConverter.py) is the main script.
+Everything starts here.

+ - [NetCdfFile.py](NetCdfFile.py) is a class that represents a file in NetCDF format.
+The class has a method to convert its contents to CSV format.

 ## Execution